 There are food waste reduction strategies that may not be implementable during the challenge because they may require more substantial changes by food services or school administrators.
 These include changing recipes (i.e. through taste tests) or changing school schedules (i.e. adding time for lunch or eating lunch after recess instead of before).
 For example, DC Central Kitchen and Walker Jones Education campus had student taste tests and Fresh Feature Fridays when students voted on their favorite recipes.
-Read more:
+Read more: http://sustainableagriculture.net/blog/dc-school-farm-to-school/.

-http://sustainableagriculture.net/blog/dc-school-farm-to-school/.

 There are also strategies to use the whole uneaten and unopened food that a student is served but decides not to eat.
-These include allowing students to keep items from lunch to eat later in the day; setting up a share table for students to make unwanted food available to other students during lunch; and donating leftover food to the community.
+These include allowing students to keep non-temperature controlled items to eat later in the day and using food during cooking classes or snack time; setting up a share table for students to make unwanted food available to other students during lunch; and donating leftover food to the community.
 These are not considered priority strategies because (1) they use but do not reduce food waste generated during lunch, (2) they do not ensure that the nutritional needs of each student are met during lunch, and (3) the standard food safety protocols necessary for DGS to promote these behaviors do not exist yet for schools.